Billing and Insurance

 What if I can't afford to pay my bill up front?

 DHA does offer third party financing through a company called CareCredit, which is a credit card designed to help pay healthcare bills.
-Usable at medical and dental offices as well as for your vision, veterinary and other out of pocket expenses accrued from healthcare procedures, CareCredit even offers a few different interest free plans.
+Usable at medical and dental offices as well as for your vision, veterinary and other out of pocket expenses from healthcare procedures, CareCredit offers a few different interest free plans.
 More information is available on the CareCredit website or at any of our locations.
 Please see the Financial Coordinator at your Dental Health Associates location if you are interested in signing up.

 Why was my insurance claim denied?